 Dr. Rupp’s specialty care:

 - Certified NAET Practitioner

 Anneliese Huntzinger is a D.O.
 (Doctor of Osteopathy) who specializes in holistic primary care pediatrics and the utilization of Osteopathic Manipulative Medicine (OMM) for all ages.

 Dr. Huntzinger completed her doctorate at Marian University College of Osteopathic Medicine (MUCOM) in 2018.
+During this same year, she also became a NAET Associate.
 She then went on to complete her pediatrics residency at Nationwide Children’s Hospital in Columbus, OH with extra osteopathic training via the Osteopathic Recognition Track in 2021.
 She became a board certified pediatrician in 2021.

 What is a Doctor of Osteopathy?

 - A D.O. or Doctor of Osteopathy is a fully licensed physician and shares essentially the same medical training as an M.D. in the United States.
 A D.O. has additional training in how to use their hands to diagnose and treat disease.
 This type of musculoskeletal medicine is termed OMM (osteopathic manipulative medicine).
 Throughout training a D.O. learns a variety of manual techniques (frequently designated as OMT, or osteopathic manipulative treatment), which help to improve structure/function relationships of the body’s interrelated parts, i.e. bones, muscles, nerves, ligaments, tendons, and connective tissue.
 Over time by improving structure and function, patients often see improvements in body mechanics and pain.